-So while it’s a ski town, the ski resort isn’t the focus and therefore doesn’t attract the usual ski bum crowd, whom to prefer the more epic slopes in other ski towns like Telluride, Aspen and Steamboat.
+So while it’s a ski town, the ski resort isn’t the focus and therefore doesn’t attract the usual ski bum crowd, who to prefer the more epic slopes in other ski towns like Telluride, Aspen, and Steamboat.
 Fort Lewis College is housed in town, bringing additional population and culture to the La Plata County Seat.

 Cañon City – Southern Front Range at 5,331′

-This deep canyon was carved by the Arkansas River, and features the state’s highest suspension bridge, as well as an alpine adventure park on-site, a train that goes through the Gorge and the most popular whitewater rafting in the state.
-In the summer Cañon City with everybody taking fully advantage of the water sports provided by the famous river.
+This deep canyon was carved by the Arkansas River and features the state’s highest suspension bridge, as well as an alpine adventure park on-site, a train that goes through the Gorge, and the most popular whitewater rafting in the state.
+In the summer in Cañon City everybody takes full advantage of the water sports provided by the famous river.

 Fruita – Western Plateau at 4,514′

 Like its eastern neighbor GJ, Fruita is situated in the high desert of the Grand Valley surrounded by mesas.
 And also like GJ, it has exceptional mountain biking.
 If you’re into that hobby, either of these towns makes a fantastic base.
 Fruita has a nice strollable downtown, with plenty of art and dining.
 There’s great hiking too.